bishoprook/Cadd9/API.md

 ##### Summary

 Creates a new compound Interval by combining two others.
-For example, adding together a perfect octave and a perfect fifth produces a perfect thirteenth.

 ##### Parameters

 This method has no parameters.

+##### Remarks

+For example, adding together a perfect octave and a perfect fifth produces a perfect thirteenth.

 <a name='M-Cadd9-Model-Interval-op_Subtraction-Cadd9-Model-Interval,Cadd9-Model-Interval-'></a>
 ### op_Subtraction() `method`

 ##### Summary

 Creates a new compound Interval by subtracting one from the other.
-For example, subtracting a minor second from a perfect octave produces a major seventh.

 ##### Parameters

 This method has no parameters.

+##### Remarks

+For example, subtracting a minor second from a perfect octave produces a major seventh.

 <a name='T-Cadd9-Model-Mode'></a>
 ## Mode `type`